avalon60/OraTAPI/README.md

   -e, --edit            Edit an existing connection.
   -d, --delete          Delete an existing connection.
   -l, --list            List all connections.
-  -C, --print-creds     If used with --list, includes decrypted credentials.
+  -C, --print-creds     If used with --list, includes decrypted password
+                        credentials; IAM secrets are never displayed.
   -n NAME, --name NAME  Name of the connection.
   -t {dsn,url}, --credential-type {dsn,url}
                         Type of credential to use (default: dsn).
+  --auth-type {password,oci_iam_token}
+                        Authentication type.
+New connections default to
+                        password; existing connections retain their stored
+                        type unless this option is supplied.

 Used to create/edit/delete or store named database connections.
 Database connections are stored, encrypted, in a local store.